 Renter Beware: Identifying Rental Scams

-Online classifieds have created the perfect staging ground for rental scams, easily targeting inexperienced renters such as college students.
+Online classifieds have created a perfect staging ground for rental scams, easily targeting inexperienced renters, such as college students.
 A 2010 public service announcement posted by the Internet Crime Complaint Center, a project supported by the Bureau of Justice Assistance, warns prospective renters and homeowners against scammers who advertise fraudulent property listings online.
 These criminals hope to steal funds directly through fraudulently collected security deposits and rent, or they wish to steal identities with information gathered from fake applications.
 This section covers methods of identifying a scam and protecting yourself.

 - The price seems too good to be true; doesn't fit with market rates for similar, surrounding properties